Top 10 Different Types of Sensors Used in IoT (Internet of Things) Applications

 Let's discuss your project

-The most common and convenient way to group Internet of Things sensors is by the type of data they are designed to capture.
-There are dozens of different sensor modifications — we’ll take a look at the most common ones, as well as their respective applications.
+The easiest way to group Internet of Things sensors is by the type of data they are designed to capture.
+There are dozens of different sensor modifications, and the following IoT sensors list is not exclusive.
+We will take a look at the most common ones, as well as their respective applications.

 This group consists of different types of IoT environment sensors capable of capturing a physical quantity of light and converting it to a digital signal.
 Light and electro-optical sensors are the common representatives of this category.